Posts Tagged ‘love’

 זכר צדיקים לברכה

 A memorial prayer for those who perished in the Holocaust.
 This is the centerpiece of a six-prayer Yom HaShoah liturgy.
-This prayer appears in my book, Jewish Prayers of Hope and Healing.
+This prayer appears in my book Enter These Gates: Meditations for the Days of Awe from CCAR Press.

 Shoah Memorial Prayer